Esri/geoprocessing-tools-for-hadoop/README.md

 Hadoop system, and
 * Allow ArcGIS users to run Hadoop workflow jobs.

-These tools are part of a larger set of [GIS Tools for Hadoop](https://github.com/Esri/gis-tools-for-hadoop).
+See these tools in action as part of the samples in [GIS Tools for Hadoop](https://github.com/Esri/gis-tools-for-hadoop).

 ## Features